yeehaa123/presentation-moonconf/slides.md

 No one has summarized this clearer than the great philosophers Burt Bacharach and Hal David, when they used the voice of Dionne Warwick to claim that: "A House is Not a Home"

-And even though I complete agree with them, I would just like to add one thing...
+And even though I completely agree with them, I would just like to add one tiny thing...

 -->

 ---
 <img class="stretch" data-src="assets/cozy-house.jpg">

-"Every Home Is Also A House"
+"Most Homes Are Also Houses"

 —Jan Hein Hoogstad